somedamnauthor/App-Autoscaler/README.md

 podman build -t my-haproxy .

 3) Run haproxy container using the command below.
 Note that the haproxy directory (inside the haproxyFiles directory) is volume mounted.
-These paths will have to be changed to match the current directory structure -
+These paths will have to be changed to match the current directory structure.
+Specifically change /home/srishankar/Documents/cco1/haproxyFiles/haproxy to the haproxy folder containing the config file

 podman run -d --restart always --name lbcontainer -p 8080:8080 -p 9999:9999 -p 8888:8888 -v /home/srishankar/Documents/cco1/haproxyFiles/haproxy:/etc/haproxy --net mynetwork my-haproxy
 (the last string is the image ID for the my-haproxy image)